 - Use free credit reports to your advantage.
 It only takes about 10-15 minutes to download them for free.
 Then it takes another 30-60 minutes to review them.
 That way, you can see if you even need help.

-- If you find errors assess how difficult the disputes will be.
+- If you find errors evaluate how difficult the disputes will be.
 Decide if it’s something you can handle on your own.
-If you have any concerns that you can’t, contact a credit repair company.
+If you have any concerns that you can’t, contact a credit repair company or sign up for an application that provides support.

 - Take steps to build credit as you correct any errors.
 Positive actions now can help raise your credit score faster if you still have negative items left after credit repair.